-Choosing to become a professional truck driver of the over-the-road variety is a career choice that promises both adventure and a dependable income source.
-The increased demand for truck drivers and healthy projection for growth within the industry means truck drivers remain and will continue to be in demand.
-Therefore, anyone hoping for a change in their current profession who thinks truck driving could be the answer for them, should consider the following important information on how to realize their dream career through specific training:
+Choosing to become a professional truck driver is a career choice promising adventure and a dependable income source.
+The increased demand for truck drivers and healthy projection for growth means truck drivers will continue to be in demand.
+How do you become a professional truck driver and what happens after CDL training?
+Let’s find out!

 What is the First Step in Becoming a Professional Truck Driver?

 Acquiring a Commercial Driver’s License (CDL) is the first step in becoming a highly qualified professional truck driver.
 The next step is over-the-road (OTR) training.
 This involves pairing new graduates from trucking school with qualified trainers.
 Training instructors are experienced professional truckers who have the ability to impart the knowledge of their trade into beginners or those just starting out.
 This all-important next step readies truckers to actualize their book understanding, moving their training from the classroom to the roadway.

 Truckers learn a great deal about the trucking industry, mechanics of the truck, and methods of professional truck driving during truck driving school and acquiring a CDL.
 OTR training is the act of putting this knowledge into action.
 It is “on the job” training in a sense.
 New truckers are paired with mentor drivers or trainers who have been there, done that, and can help them learn the ins and outs of the industry.

 Trainers also help truckers learn strategies for how to judge angles and bank roads as well as how curves can work against the truck and what happens at varied traveling speeds.
 The mechanics of how to operate the truck most efficiently and how to take care of minor mechanical issues is also addressed.
 This important on-the-job training will ensure a new trucker is ready to take on the task of a professional driver, safely and confidently.